patriciagomezbello/AzOpenaiBackend/README.md

 ## Current Structure

-- */app* contains the python backend app
+- */app/backend* contains the python backend app
-	-  */approaches* contains the approaches (currently only one)
+	-  */approaches* contains the approaches (currently only one, but is extendable)
 		* chatreadretrieveread.py contains the backend process for the /chat api
-		* helperfunctions.py contains functions that are used in the approaches (for logging, handling sources in responses etc.)
+		* core/*.py contains functions that are used in the approaches (for logging, handling sources in responses etc.)
-	- app.py contains the flask code that exposes the /chat and /content/{path} api for potential frontends
+	- app.py contains the flask (async version = quart) code that exposes the /chat and /content/{path} api for potential frontends
-	- context.py contains the context of the backend, that is given to chatgpt, how to act etc.)
+	- context.py (is cicd variable) contains the context of the backend, that is given to chatgpt, how to act etc.)
 	- requirements.txt contains the python packages for the backend